PILLAR · 4 HUBS · 21 GUIDES

 Pros:

-- Low upfront cost and fast setup for simple workflows
+- Lower upfront build cost for simple, structured workflows

 Cons: